EvenTorset/fxr/NODE.md

 ### "SyntaxError: Cannot use import statement outside a module"
 If you get this error when trying to run a JS file, you're running it as a CommonJS script instead of an ES module.
 To fix that, check out [the section about modules](#modules) above.

-### Tools for Native Modules / Python 2 / VS Build Tools / Boxstater / Chocolatey
+### Tools for Native Modules / Python 2 / VS Build Tools / Boxstarter / Chocolatey
 If you see a page in the Node installer mentioning this stuff and you don't know whether to tick the checkbox or not, it depends on what you are going to do with Node.
 If you are only going to use this library and nothing else, feel free to leave the checkbox unticked, the library doesn't require anything from it.
 If you plan to use other packages from NPM, it might be a good idea to tick it, since some of them might require it for compiling during installation.

 ### I have Node.js installed already, but I don't know what version it is